Flekkefjord: Coat of arms

 The coat of arms for Flekkefjord are rather old (compared with most Norwegian municipal arms).
 They were granted around the year 1855.
+The blazon is "Or, a sailing ship above four barrulets wavy gules".
+This means the arms have a field (background) has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The charge is a pilot boat above four wavy stripes symbolizing the sea.
+The arms have a mural crown above the shield.
 The arms were originally proposed in 1855 and they were described as a pilot boat on the sea.
-The original proposal showed a boat on a very natural sea, all in natural colours.
+It specifically is like the pilot boats that Colin Archer made during that time period.
+The original proposal showed a boat on a very natural sea, using all in natural colours.
 The present shape of the boat and the more heraldically correct arms date from 1899.
+The arms were designed by an unknown designer.
+The municipal flag has the same design as the coat of arms.
+In 2023, the design of the arms was updated slightly.
+The flag on the boat was made to look more wavy, a single black stripe is on the sails, and a pilot is more visible at the rear of the boat.

 Churches

 The Church of Norway has four parishes (sokn) within the municipality of Flekkefjord.
 It is part of the Lister og Mandal prosti (deanery) in the Diocese of Agder og Telemark.

 Geography

 The municipality is located in southwestern Agder county, along the border with Rogaland county and the North Sea to the southwest.
 It is bounded by Sokndal and Lund municipalities (in Rogaland county) to the west across the river Sira, by Sirdal municipality to the north, and by Kvinesdal municipality to the east.

 The town of Flekkefjord is located near the southern coast of the municipality in a fjord.
 It straddles the narrow sound which connects the Flekkefjorden to Grisefjorden.
 The port is ideal due to the tiny difference in tides experienced here.
 This is a result of its close proximity to the amphidromic point outside Eigersund.

 The lakes Kumlevollvatnet, Lundevatn, Selura, and Sirdalsvatnet are located in Flekkefjord.
 The southern coast is dominated by the Listafjorden and Fedafjorden with the large inhabited islands of Hidra and Andabeløyna lying in the Listafjorden.